 Ulcerative colitis (UC)

 Ulcerative colitis is an inflammatory bowel disease that leads to inflammation (swelling) and ulcers (sores) in the digestive tract.
 It especially affects the inner lining of the large intestine (also called the colon) and the rectum.
-Symptoms of UC tend to happen gradually, rather than suddenly, and can include abdominal pain and cramping, diarrhea, urgency to go, rectal pain, rectal bleeding, blood in stool, weight loss, fever and fatigue.
+Symptoms of UC tend to happen gradually, rather than suddenly, and can include abdominal pain and cramping, diarrhea, urgency to go, rectal pain, rectal bleeding, blood in stool, unexplained weight loss, fever and fatigue.

 UC typically develops before the age of 30, but it can happen at any age.
 Gastroenterologists (digestive health experts) treat UC with medications, including anti-inflammatory drugs, immunosuppressants and biologics.
 Sometimes surgery may also be needed to heal certain areas of the intestines.
 UC doesn’t yet have a cure, but these treatments make it possible to significantly reduce symptoms, and even bring on long-term remission.